vzaidman/htz-frontend/docs/FAQ.md

 In the case of a component library or other module, the configuration files are found in the [`htz-react-base`][htz-react-base] package.
-You can always check what configuration path the relevant `htz-scripts` command is passing to underlying program by looking at its source in the [scripts directory][htz-react-base scripts].
+You can always check what configuration path the relevant `htz-scripts` command is passing to the underlying program by looking at its source in the [scripts directory][htz-react-base scripts].